 When it’s time to smarten up the garden, nothing makes more impact than a coat of paint on outdoor structures and woodwork.
 Even tired old sheds and summerhouses come up like new with a coat or two of good quality paint.

-Whether it’s tidying up a scruffy shed or making a stunning feature of a summer house or arbour, a fresh coat of paint can transform your garden from tired and drab to bright and stylish in an afternoon.
+Whether it’s tidying up a scruffy shed or making a stunning feature of a summer house or arbour, a fresh coat of the best shed paint can transform your garden from tired and drab to bright and stylish in an afternoon.

-When choosing a paint for outdoor surfaces it is wise to do some research.
+When choosing the best shed paint for outdoor surfaces it is wise to do some research.
 Cheaper products often fail to cover in one coat, so you can end up using more and spending a lot more time on the job.
 I have also found that the wood colours in cheaper brands can be quite garish and not very natural.
-In addition, the more expensive paints often protect the wood for longer making your fences, sheds and summerhouses last for years.
+In addition, the best shed paint will protect the wood for longer making your fences, sheds and summerhouses last for years.

-When choosing a garden paint, you should check that it is suitable for the surface you are painting.
+When choosing the best shed paint for your garden, you should check that it is suitable for the surface you are painting.
 Rough sawn wood such as fences and sheds need a different formula from smoother surfaces such as garden furniture.

-A good quality paint will cover better, create a better finish, look better for longer and protect wood for several years, so if you are painting wooden structures it is worth investing in the best product you can.
+The best paint for sheds will cover better, create a better finish, look better for longer and protect wood for several years, so if you are painting wooden structures it is worth investing in the best product you can.
 Cheaper products will often need more coats and will need re-finishing more often so are not necessarily as good value as they seem.

 Most garden paints are water-based and easy to clean, however, do check.
 Exterior gloss paint comes in water and oil-based formulas.
 Oil-based formulas are extremely hard wearing, but they can be messy, and spills can be virtually impossible to remove.
 You will also need to clean brushes with white spirit or brush cleaner after using oil-based paints.